OLD Memoirs Now Published, written 187 years ago by a woman from a prominent family, were lost; and so I’ve published for her! Get Your Copy~

 It sat high in an open, wind gusty area overlooking the towns below.
 Winds and treacherous freezing conditions were spoken of in her writings.

-It was not uncommon for people of these times (and before), to keep a diary, find their entertainment in reading, and sometimes hope to publish a book of their own.
+It was not uncommon for people of those times (and before), to keep a diary, find their entertainment in reading, and sometimes hope to publish a book of their own.

 I was so impressed by the detailed depiction of the life she captured in her memoirs, and the vast interests she wrote about.

-She didn’t simply write about ‘girl stuff’; such as housework, boy crushes, cloths and the likes.
+She didn’t simply write about ‘girl stuff’, such as housework, boy crushes, cloths and the likes, though those were talked about.

 The Publishing Of Important Factual History